 What is Depth of Field?

 Depth of field is one of the essential concepts in photography.
-Depth of field in a photo refers to the distance between the closest and farthest objects that appears acceptably sharp.
+The depth of field in a photo refers to the distance between the closest and farthest objects that appears acceptably sharp.
 Depth of field differs based on camera type, aperture, and focusing distance.
 In addition, the viewing distance and print size can contribute to the perception of depth of field.

 The depth of field does not change from sharp to unsharp abruptly.
 Instead, there is a gradual transition.
 Everything in front of or in the back of the focusing distance starts to lose sharpness.
 Our eyes or the resolution of the camera do not perceive this.
 This is based on a scientific phenomenon called the circle of confusion.